morgangiraud/leniax/README.md

 # Leniax
-Lenia JAX library
+A Lenia library powered by JAX

 ## Install
-Install Leniax library with conda (make sure you have it before typing the following command): `make install` Then activate the environment: `conda activate leniax` Now, install the lib itself in the conda env: `pip install -e .`
+Install Leniax library with conda (make sure you have it before typing the following command): `make install` **Currently, only an OSX environment is provided**

+Then activate the environment: `conda activate leniax` Now, install the lib itself in the conda env: `pip install -e .`

-Finally make sure, everything is fine by running the following command: `make ci`
+Finally, make sure, everything is fine by running the following command: `make ci`

 ## About
-In lenia we have multiple things interacting with each other:
+In Lenia we have multiple things interacting with each other:
 - the world
 - kernels
 - Growth functions

-The world is composed of a certain number of dimensions (1D, 2D, 3D) and somes channels.
-The original Lenia is a 2d world with only one channel.
+A world contains one or more channels (C), one or more dimensions (1D, 2D, 3D -> D), and one or more kernel functions (K).
+The original Lenia is a 2d world with only one channel and any number of functions (C=1, D=2, K>=1)  but it has been rapidly extended to the generic version (C>=1, D>=2, K>=1).

-The more general case allows for a N-dimensional world with C channels on which K kernels are used for the update.

-Bert Chan expose different properties emerging from those characteristics:
-- Multi-channel: division of labor + polymorphism
-- Multi-kernel: Individuality (self-containment, self-defense) + self-replication
-- Multi-dimensionnal: 3D pyshiology, etc

-### More on each element
-For the world:
-- We have the number of dimension
-- We have the total size of the world (power of 2 for simplicity) We fake an infinite world by wrapping borders on each other (important for convolution padding)
-- We have the number of channels

-For the kernels
-- We have the number of modes
-- We have the kernel function
-- We have the number of kernels
-- We have the growth function

-For fields:
-- Fields outputs should be between 1 and -1, it decreases/increases value in the cells.
+This library aims to be fully generic.
+For now, it can handle any number of channels and functions but is limited to 2d worlds.
+It also supports the *asymptotic update* variation.

+### I want to know more
+Look into the TODO file to follow the research and check issues associated with this repository.